-Adderall is a stimulant medication that young people use who have a diagnosis of Attention Deficit Hyperactivity Disorder, or ADHD. the drug is a brand name drug that works on a person’s central nervous system.
-Adderall is a drug that young people use because they think it is harmless.
+Adderall is a stimulant medication for those that have a diagnosis of Attention Deficit Hyperactivity Disorder, or ADHD. the drug is a brand name drug that works on a person’s central nervous system.
+Adderall is a drug that people use because they think it is harmless.
 It is an addictive drug with the potential to ruin lives when used incorrectly.
 Unfortunately, it is potent enough to be stronger than people realize and cause them to become addicted quickly, with long-lasting repercussions.

 Misuse of Adderall

 The prescription for Adderall is one of the third most common drugs abused by young people.
 As the availability increases, so, too, does the popularity of this drug.
 Students have learned to take advantage of the effects because it is associated with having energy and increasing concentration.
 Adderall has a reputation as a drug that young people use to study at school.
 With all the stress to perform, there is a risk, as well.
 Teens and young adults may abuse the drug to be more productive and feel alert, however, it is a Schedule II drug.
 This means it sits on the same list as cocaine as a substance.

 When teens take Adderall, it is important to monitor behavior.
 It can be both mental and physical.
 One of the signs is hyperactivity.
 If a teen develops manic behavior or must be busy all the time, Adderall may be the drug they are using.
 Adderall use keeps people moving in many different directions.
 This causes a person to forget about things like eating and sleeping.
 It may leave the person hostel or aggravated from not feeling well rested.
 Other signs of use include:

 - Aggressive behavior